 The system works best if one also uses other Eurora’s services like Duty & Tax Calculation or Denied Party Screening service.
 While Eurora can offer all of its services separately, for companies it makes sense to use the entire platform.
 This way you can be sure that all of your data is in one funnel and there is nothing lost in translation when moving data between services.

 Eurora’s Intelligent Cross Border Compliance Platform can screen the package and recipient against denied parties and prohibited item lists.
 It automatically assigns a correct HS code based on product description, calculates duties and taxes for each item sent, then, the AI will create the necessary electronic declaration and present it to the proper customs authority.

-This entire process will take less than a second, so by the time the parcels start moving, all the necessary procedures have already been completed.
+This entire process will take less than a second.
+So by the time the parcels start moving, the AI has finished all the necessary procedures.
 Don’t hesitate to reach out to see how Eurora can help your systems become faster and more reliable.